bentsai/bentsai.org/posts/2021-02-23-thoughts-today.md

 [Simon Willison](https://twitter.com/simonw).
 I like how he uses the pound number to begin each paragraph.
 I've stolen it.

-**#2** I ranted a few days ago about how git is inscrutable and I'm sad hg lost.
+**#2** I ranted a few days ago about how `git` is inscrutable and I'm sad `hg` lost.
 A better interface for Git: https://github.com/chriswalz/bit

+**#3** I got my first Mac recently.
+I only started using macOS full time when I started at Cisco 5 years ago.
+Despite being a relative newcomer to the platform, I've somehow developed some habits/opinions about using my machine.
+Here are a few things I found myself configuring before my computer felt _usable_:

+- Turned the resolution up to max (scaled up)
+- Turned on tap-to-click for the trackpad
+- Turned on three-finger drag.
+This option is tucked away under Accessibility options for some reason.
+- Map capslock to esc.
+Eventually, I'll most like set up capslock to be a hyperkey.